 Get the data right before you play with the layout.

-With the Analytics Edge Core add-in’s premium license, you could perform any needed calculations before the data is written to a worksheet, but with the free license option, the use of a Data worksheet lets us download the raw data and perform intermediate calculations in Excel.
-In this report, built for the free license, we will perform several calculations in Excel, such as the the year-over-year calculation.
+With the Analytics Edge Add-in, you could perform any needed calculations before the data is written to a worksheet, but the use of a Data worksheet lets us download the raw data and perform intermediate calculations in Excel.
+In this report, we will perform several calculations in Excel, such as the the year-over-year calculation.

 You can put all your queries on a single worksheet, just make sure you keep some empty rows and columns around the query results so they won’t overlap or overwrite each other.
 If the query is open-ended, such as Page or Source listing where the number of rows could change, it is best to not put any queries below them.
 If the number of columns could vary over time, don’t put anything beside them.
 Don’t be afraid to use multiple worksheets — they actually are more efficiently handled by the add-in that way.
 In the end, you will probably hide all the data worksheets anyway.